 You have the right to request that H&M restricts the process of your personal data under the following circumstances:

-* if the processing is unlawful you can oppose the erasure of personal data and instead request the restriction of the use of your personal data instead
+*if the processing is unlawful you can oppose the erasure of personal data and insted request the restriction of the use of your personal data instead

-* if H&M no longer needs the personal data but it is required by you to defend legal claims.
+*if H&M no longer needs the personal data but it is required for your to make of defending legal claims.

 How can you exercise your rights?

-We take data protection very seriously and therefore we have dedicated customer service personnel to handle your requests in relation to your rights stated above.
-You can always reach them at email@example.com.
+We take data protection very seriously and therefore we have dedicated customer service personnel who handles your requests in relation to your rights stated above.
+You can always reach them at firstname.lastname@example.org.